Neur-XR-Studios/KlassVR-mileStone_6/Assets/LightShaft/Readme.txt

 EAC Panoramic skybox thanks to Hakanai: https://github.com/hakanai/EACSkyboxShader

 For webgl take a look at the folder 'WebglSetup' if you want to host your webgl player system.
 (I 100% recommend to use your own).

+IMPORTANT: If you are having issues with JSON try to add the package from unity on package manager:
+packagename: com.unity.nuget.newtonsoft-json